 Although several background components will contribute to the noise PSD $S_\mathrm{n}(\omega)$ (see for example the detector systematics discussion in Ref.~\cite{Coleman:2018ozp}), the design goal of an experiment's detection system is that the dominant phase noise is from atom shot noise.
+This is a challenging goal as reaching the shot noise limit has so far proved elusive except in smaller atom interferometers.
 For a single interferometer, the noise variance is $\sigma^2= (C^2 N_a)^{-1}$ for phase differences close to $\pi/2$, where $N_a$~is the number of atoms in the cloud and $C \leq 1$ is the interferometer contrast~\cite{Le_Gou_t_2008, PhysRevA.47.3554}.
 The interferometer contrast~$C$ is important because it characterises the amplitude of the oscillation of the number of atoms in the ground/excited state, from which the interferometer phase is inferred (see e.g.~\cite{Roura:2015xsa}).
 By the Wiener-Khinchin theorem, this implies that the noise PSD for a single interferometer is $\Delta t / C^2 N_a$, while for an atom gradiometer employing identical interferometers, $S_\mathrm{n} = 2\Delta t/ C^2 N_a$.
 Because atom shot noise is white noise, the standard deviation of the gradiometer noise PSD is

 which is frequency-independent by definition.
 Hence, at $\mathrm{SNR}=1$ the peak of the ULDM-induced PSD is within one standard deviation of the mean of the noise PSD.

 Next, we consider the PSD for the ULDM signal, $S_\mathrm{s} (\omega)$.
 From the PSD defining equation, Eq.~\eqref{eq:PSD}, we can see that the maximum of $S_\mathrm{s} (\omega)$ will be proportional to $\overline{\Phi}_{\rm{s}}^2$.
 The frequency spread of $S_\mathrm{s} (\omega)$ is related to the reciprocal of the coherence time, $2\pi/\tau_c \sim 10^{-7}\, (m_{\phi}/10^{-15}~\mathrm{eV}) ~\mathrm{Hz}$, while the experiment's frequency resolution is given by $2\pi/T_\mathrm{int}$.